-Buying an investment property in North Carolina & New Jersey is a great choice.
+Buying an investment property in The USA is a great choice.
 However, not all properties are the same.
-Here’s what you don’t want your investment property to have when buying a house in North Carolina & New Jersey.
+Here’s what you don’t want your investment property to have when buying a house in The USA.

-People often consider all of the things they want in their North Carolina & New Jersey investment property.
+People often consider all of the things they want in their The USA investment property.
 Whether it be the location, size, yard, or neighborhood.
 That said, many times people don’t think about what they don’t want to see.
 Knowing what you don’t want is just as important as knowing what you do want.
-Keep reading to learn about just a few of the things you don’t want your North Carolina & New Jersey rental property to have!
+Keep reading to learn about just a few of the things you don’t want your The USA rental property to have!

 A Long List Of Repairs